mrbraiant/mrbraiant/README.md

 ## Hey there, I'm mrbraiant

-- 🌱 I’m currently learning more and more about Java, Python, Node.js, typescript and Golang.
+- 🌱 I’m currently learning more and more about Java, Python, Node.js, typescript, Golang and Mobile Development.
--
+- 🌐 How to reach me: https://www.linkedin.com/in/braiant-malta-924529210

 <div>
   <a href="https://github.com/mrbraiant">